Dennisp7/blur_artifact_experiment/README.md

 ## Website

-This project is designed to be hosted with GitHub Pages.
+Access the website here: https://dennisp7.github.io/blur_artifact_experiment/

 ## Files

 - `index.html` contains the main website.
-- Supporting images or assets can be placed in the repository root or in an `assets/` folder.
+- Supporting images or assets are stored in the `assets/` folder.